rusticata/x509-parser/README.md

   `--all-features`), the verification will use `aws-lc-rs`.
 It also has the side-effect of having a dependency on `ring`, even if it is not used.

-- The `validate` features add methods to run more validation functions on the certificate structure and values using the [`Validate`](https://docs.rs/x509-parser/latest/x509_parser/validate/trait.Validate.html) trait.
+- The `validate` feature add methods to run more validation functions on the certificate structure and values using the [`Validate`](https://docs.rs/x509-parser/latest/x509_parser/validate/trait.Validate.html) trait.
   It does not validate any cryptographic parameter (see `verify` above).